loolzaaa/vue-gaming-room/README.md

 npm i sass -D
 ```

-After that, you can create some `style.scss` in assets folder change color variables:
+After that, you can create some `style.scss` in assets folder and change color variables:
 ```scss
 // Use all component styles from library
 @use '@loolzaaa/vue-gaming-room/style';